-6 Buckley v.
+&lt;sup>6 Buckley v.
 Valeo, 424 U.S. 1, 43 (1976) (quoting Thomas v.
 Collins, 323 U.S. 516, 535 (1945)).

-7 Minn.
+&lt;sup>7 Minn.
 Stat. § 10A.01, Subd.
 16a.

 Additionally, S.F.
-1915's extension of electioneering communication language to "printed material," including newspapers and periodicals, books or leaflets, phone calls or billboards, and e-mail communications, without any evidence that such communications pose a risk of corruption, would put Minnesota on dangerous constitutional ground.
+214's extension of electioneering communication language to "printed material" and "electronic mail or electronic text messaging," including newspapers, periodicals, books, and leaflets as well as phone calls, billboards, email Listservs, and Facebook messages, without any evidence that such communications pose a risk of corruption, would put Minnesota on dangerous constitutional ground.

-For example, if a corporation funded a book (which is obviously "printed material"), which incidentally named a candidate for office, that corporation could find itself subject to Minnesota's electioneering communications laws, if the book was published or distributed within the 60 or 30-day windows.
+For example, if a corporation funded a book (which is obviously "printed material"), which incidentally named a candidate for office, that corporation could find itself subject to Minnesota's electioneering communications laws if the book were published or distributed within the 30 or 60-day windows.
 This could conceivably force major publishers such as Penguin, Simon & Schuster, or McGraw-Hill to file electioneering communications reports.

-Although forcing book publishers to be wary of when to print and distribute books is in and of itself an obvious constitutional harm, Minnesota's statute also applies to special elections - which are, by their nature, usually unplanned.
+Although forcing book publishers to be wary of when they print and distribute books is in and of itself an obvious constitutional harm, Minnesota's statute also applies to special elections - which are, by their nature, usually unplanned.
 Books that discuss the workings of Minnesota government, or even mention the wrong state senator, could be accidentally regulated under the law.